shawnpatel96/amazon-redshift-infrastructure-automation/README.md

 # AWS Analytics Automation Toolkit

-As analytics solutions have moved away from the one-size-fits-all model to choosing the right tool for the right function, architectures have become more optimized and performant while simultaneously becoming more complex.
+Assss analytics solutions have moved away from the one-size-fits-all model to choosing the right tool for the right function, architectures have become more optimized and performant while simultaneously becoming more complex.
 Solutions leveraging Amazon Redshift will often be used alongside services including AWS DMS, AWS AppSync, AWS Glue, AWS SCT, Amazon Sagemaker, Amazon QuickSight, and more.
 One of the core challenges of building these solutions can oftentimes be the integration of these services.

 This solution takes advantage of the repeated integrations between different services in common use cases, and leverages the [AWS CDK](https://aws.amazon.com/cdk/) to automate the provisioning of AWS analytics services, primarily Amazon Redshift.  --> Deployment consists of running through a bash menu to indicate the resources to be used, and this solution takes those inputs to auto-provision the required infrastructure dynamically.  <--